Scott Disick Caught Cosy With Model After Spending Vacation With Kourtney

 Scott Disick was seen getting romantic with a model after returning from his vacation with his baby mama Kourtney Kardashian thus causing a bit of confusion.

 Scott and Kourtney have been on a rough patch and they had even broken up their long term relationship.
-However, there were reports that Scott was trying his best to get Kourtney to accept him back but she seemed adamant.
+However, there were reports that Scott was trying his best to get Kourtney to accept him back but she seemed unsure.
 However, the two were seen spending time together and even went on Holiday together thus sparking rumors that their relationship was finally back on track.

 Kourtney Kardashian and Scott Disick: Is It Over Again Already?! https://t.co/rr9EDwt4mC #KourtneyKardashian #ScottDisick